defanor/dwproxy/README.md

 The default port is 2000, `telnet localhost 2000` to connect.

-Can be built with either cabal (`cabal install`) or plain GHC on Debian 11, after installing the compiler and dependencies from system repositories (`ghc libghc-fgl-dev libghc-unordered-containers-dev libghc-network-dev libghc-async-dev libghc-attoparsec-dev libghc-aeson-dev libghc-hdbc-sqlite3-dev`).
+Can be built with either cabal (`cabal install`) or plain GHC on Debian 11 to 12, after installing the compiler and dependencies from system repositories (`ghc libghc-fgl-dev libghc-unordered-containers-dev libghc-network-dev libghc-async-dev libghc-attoparsec-dev libghc-aeson-dev libghc-hdbc-sqlite3-dev`).

 ## Python version